Frictional work and entropy production in integrable and non-integrable spin chains: Introduction

-is the diagonal entropy production during the finite-time protocol.
-Noting that $S_\mathrm{d}(\rho_A)=S(\rho)$, this is also the relative entropy of coherence with respect to the final energy eigenbasis, which is a coherence monotone~\cite{PhysRevLett.113.140401,RevModPhys.89.041003}.
-Equation~\eqref{eq:Wfricdecom} expresses frictional work in terms of a contribution from coherences $\Delta S_\mathrm{d}$ and an additional population term $T_A D(\rho_\tau^\mathrm{diag}\|\rho_A)$.
-The additional population term can be shown to be small [$O(\tau^{-2})$] for slow work processes~\cite{PhysRevE.99.042105}, in which case $W_\mathrm{fric}\approx T_A\Delta S_\mathrm{d}$.
-This is analogous to the Clausius relation $ Q = T\,\Delta S$ where the frictional work plays the role of dissipated heat $Q$.
+the diagonal entropy production during the finite-time protocol.
+Noting that $S_\mathrm{d}(\rho_\mathrm{A})=S(\rho)$, this is also the relative entropy of coherence with respect to the final energy eigenbasis, which is a coherence monotone~\cite{PhysRevLett.113.140401,RevModPhys.89.041003}.
+For slow work processes, the population term can be shown to be small [$D(\rho_\tau^\mathrm{diag}\|\rho_\mathrm{A})=O(\tau^{-2})$]~\cite{PhysRevE.99.042105}, in which case frictional work corresponds predominantly to the build up of coherence,

-Importantly, for interacting many-body systems $\rho_A$ will typically not be a Gibbs state.
-In particular, for $\rho_A$ to be a Gibbs state, it is necessary that the final energy eigenvalues $E_n^f$ are related to the initial energy eigenvalues $E_n^i$ by a constant scaling factor $\lambda$, i.e., $E_n^f=\lambda E_n^i$.
-The temperature $T_A$ of $\rho_A$ is then related to the initial temperature $T_i$ via $T_A=\lambda T_i$.
+The results Eq.~\eqref{plastina} and Eq.~\eqref{eq:Wfricdecom} as derived in~\cite{PhysRevLett.113.260601,PhysRevE.99.042105} require that $\rho_\mathrm{A}$ be a Gibbs state, which is a substantial restriction.
+In particular, for $\rho_\mathrm{A}$ to be a Gibbs state, it is necessary that the final energy eigenvalues $E_n^\mathrm{f}$ are related to the initial energy eigenvalues $E_n^\mathrm{i}$ by a constant scaling factor $\lambda$, i.e., $E_n^\mathrm{f}=\lambda E_n^\mathrm{i}$.
+The temperature $T_\mathrm{A}$ of $\rho_\mathrm{A}$ is then related to the initial temperature $T_\mathrm{i}$ via $T_\mathrm{A}=\lambda T_\mathrm{i}$.
 This is satisfied in simple systems, for example, a two-level system or a harmonic oscillator.
-However, in most systems energy levels will change disproportionately and $\rho_A$ will deviate from a Gibbs state.
-This imposes a substantial restriction on the application of Eq.~\eqref{plastina} and Eq.~\eqref{eq:Wfricdecom}, and motivates an understanding of $\langle W\rangle_\mathrm{fric}$ that is applicable more generally.
-Notably, non-equilibrium states of non-integrable quantum systems often do exhibit thermal properties according to the eigenstate thermalisation hypothesis~\cite{dalessio2016,mori2018}, in which case we might expect relationships similar to Eq.~\eqref{plastina} and Eq.~\eqref{eq:Wfricdecom} even when $\rho_A$ is not a Gibbs state.
+However, in most systems, in particular in many-body interacting systems, energy levels will change disproportionately and $\rho_\mathrm{A}$ will deviate from a Gibbs state.
+This motivates an understanding of $\langle W\rangle_\mathrm{fric}$ and how it relates to coherence that is applicable more generally.
+Notably, non-equilibrium states of non-integrable quantum systems often exhibit thermal properties according to the eigenstate thermalisation hypothesis~\cite{dalessio2016,mori2018}, with reduced fluctuations of adjacent energy level spacings due to level repulsion and spectral rigidity~\cite{haake2018}.
+In non-integrable systems we might therefore expect relationships similar to Eq.~\eqref{plastina} and Eq.~\eqref{eq:Wfricdecom} even when $\rho_\mathrm{A}$ is not a Gibbs state.

-In this work we demonstrate the connection between coherences and frictional work in a non-integrable spin chain.
-Spin chains offer a high degree of tunability in experiments~\cite{britton2012,RevModPhys.93.025001,Labuhn2016,browaeys2020} and are therefore a promising platform for exploring aspects of quantum thermodynamics~\cite{piccitto2022,revathy2020,PhysRevB.109.024310,PhysRevB.109.224309,jthm-7c2j,wang2020,Solfanelli_2023}.
-For slow to moderate work processes, we find that, to an excellent approximation,